 He completed a degree in Economics and a degree in Tourism at the University of St. Gallen.
 Furthermore, he has also successfully completed the AMP Programme at Wharton School in Philadelphia (USA).

 Reto Panchaud was active over a lengthy period at UBS AG.
 He spent many years in New York and Madrid.
 Among other things he was Country Head for Spain, Chief of Staff for Europe as well as COO Global Equities.
 Thereafter, he continued his banking career as Head of Private Banking at Commerzbank in Zürich.
-After the merger, he became Managing Director of the Vontobel Bank AG in August 2010.
-Currently he has the responsibility for the Scandinavian market.
+After the merger, he served as Managing Director of Bank Vontobel Ltd. Since the spring of 2018, he has been Managing Director of PA RETO & SONS GmbH.